oracle/rwloadsim/doc/INSTALL.md

 One install can be shared between several users as long as all have access to the directory.
 If appropriate, you can put the directory on an NFS (or some other) share and make it available to multiple systems.
 There is no requirement for which login user and group owns the software.
+Note that none of these files potentially shared between users or systems contain any passwords or other sensitive information.

 In addition to the rwloadsim distribution itself, you must also have an Oracle Client.
 In the expanded bin directory, you will see executables named rwloadsimNN, where NN can be any of 11, 12, 18, 19;